banzaicloud/kurun/README.md

 # kurun
-Just like `go run main.go` in but executed in Kubernetes with one command.
+Just like `go run main.go` but executed inside Kubernetes with one command.

 ### Prerequisites